All autoequivalences are spherical twists: General autoequivalences

 Notice that we don't really need the whole category $\D(\cL^{-1})$ here, the construction only uses the essential image of the functor $i_*$.
 This is the subcategory $\D_X(\cL^{-1})\subset \D(\cL^{-1})$ consisting of objects which are set-theoretically supported on the zero section.
 A similar remark applies in the previous example. \end{eg}

 The intersection of these two examples is the case where $A=\cO_X$ is a commutative algebra and $B=\cL$ is an invertible bimodule for which the left and right actions coincide - this is a line bundle on an affine scheme.
-To see the connection between the two constructions we apply Koszul duality in Example \ref{eg.geometric}.
+To see the connection between the two constructions we apply Koszul duality in Example \ref{eg.geometric}, as follows.
 Let's use $\D_X(\cL^{-1})$ as our source category.
-This is locally generated by $i_*\cO_X$, so it is equivalent to the derived category of
+This is equivalent to the derived category of